Ronshm/Linux-File-Systems/fs-tutorial.rst

 3. Difference from ramfs [14]_ [15]_

 4. Bash exercises

-TODO add
+   a) Mount a ramfs and a tmpfs file systems, specify size=10Mb.

+   b) Try to create 6Mb file in both (using dd).
+Explain the results.

+   c) Try to create another 6Mb file in both.
+Explain the results.

-5. Add support for ramfs and tmpfs to your program at 6.a
+5. Add support for tmpfs to your program at `Some code exercises`_/1